 The public and the police are keen to hold rape victims accountable for their role in the assault.
 Indeed, whether critics are blaming the victim’s skimpy clothing or dubious consent, the perpetrator rarely shoulders the entire burden of blame — sometimes not even the majority.
 In 2015, the controversial Brock Turner case showcased exactly this, pushing fault onto Turner’s victim for drinking the night of the rape.
 By electing for the sympathetic viewpoint of Tsunemori, “Psycho-Pass” has the audience immediately questioning the legitimacy of these fictional laws — and hopefully even their own.

 Conversely, antagonist Shogo Makishima is illustrated as a man of great luxury and even greater influence.
 Wielding his charisma and upscale education like a refined blade, Makishima manipulates others into killing in his stead.
 Eventually, he dabbles in the act himself.

 When Tsunemori catches him moments prior to slitting the throat of a young woman, she aims the Dominator in his direction, expecting to finally stop his reign of terror.
 Unfortunately for her, it yields a minuscule number.
 The system refuses to judge Makishima despite him blatantly committing a crime.

 Based on his status and wealth, I’m not confident the U.S. justice system would properly condemn him either.
 Those with similar assets, from politicians to police officers, often receive the same privilege as Makishima.
-The death of Trayvon Martin comes to mind, as the officer who shot him faced no legal consequences.
+The death of Trayvon Martin comes to mind, as the vigilante who shot him faced no legal consequences.
 Interestingly enough, that incident occurred seven months prior to the anime’s premiere.